 - Invite them to register for the shift.
 Mark the box next to each volunteer you want to invite, and then click the Invite Volunteers button.
 Once the invite has been sent, the checkbox turns into an "envelope" icon.

 - Register them for the shift.
 Click on the volunteer's name to view all of the shifts for the need.
 The current day's shift will be marked automatically.
-Select any additional shifts and a user group as applicable, and then click Submit Need Response.
+Select any additional shifts and then click Submit Need Response.

 Once a volunteer has been registered for a shift, they'll be notified by email an in their in-app messaging inbox that they've been registered.